IP Glossary

 International Patent Classification (IPC)

-Hierarchical system of language independent symbols for the classification of patents and utility models according to the different areas of technology to which they pertain
+Hierarchical system of language independent symbols for the classification of patents and utility models according to the different areas of technology to which they pertain.

 Invention

-New product, process or apparatus or any new use thereof
+New product, process or apparatus or any new use thereof.

-IP Commercialization
+IP commercialisation

 IP funding